saltyshiomix/react-ssr/packages/core/README.md

     - Suitable for dynamic routes like blogging
   - `Head` component for better SEO
 - Developer Experience
-  - HMR (Hot Module Replacement) when `process.env.NODE_ENV !== 'production'`
+  - Zero config of webpack and babel
-  - Automatically reflect to the browser as soon as you save the scripts and even if styles
+  - HMR (Hot Module Replacement) both scripts and even if styles when `process.env.NODE_ENV !== 'production'`

 ## Packages